 How Many Pokemon Cards are There to Collect?

-By the end of 2020, there will be approximately 126 sets that have been released since 1999.
+There are approximately 130 sets that have been released since 1999.

 These sets can range from having a few dozen cards, to literally hundreds.